 Blog & News

-As Bob Thomas’ Health Care Fraud and Abuse seminar at Boston University Law School moves along this fall, one of the more interesting questions students are examining is how the ever-useful federal False Claims Act (and its state analogs) can be used to create liability – treble damage liability no less – for violations of other laws, such as the Anti-Kickback Statute, Stark statute, and the Food Drug and Cosmetic Act.
-How does the False Claims Act bootstrap these other laws and turn into civil damage liability violations of other laws, including criminal laws?
+How does the False Claims Act bootstrap other theories of liability and turn into civil damages, violations of other statutes, including criminal laws?
+As Bob Thomas’ Health Care Fraud and Abuse seminar at Boston University Law School moves along this fall, one of the more interesting questions students are examining is how the ever-useful federal False Claims Act (and its state analogs) can be used to create liability – treble damage liability no less – for violations of other laws, such as the Anti-Kickback Statute, Stark Statute, and the Food Drug and Cosmetic Act.
 The question is key to understanding health care enforcement strategies.

 The answer in a nutshell is in the definition of a “false or fraudulent claim.”